 After a successful completion of course work, I carried out field research as a partial requirement for the award of a Master’s degree in Biodiversity and Protected Area Management.
 My research was title “Baseline Survey of Amphibians on Mount Nlonako, Littoral Region of Cameroon: Case of the Goliath Frog (Conraua goliath).”

 This research surpervised by Dr Fokam Eric and Mr Geraud Tasse was quite challenging.
 Conducting night surveys from 9pm to 3am along large streams on Mt Nlonako was not easy but due to hardwwork and determination, I overcame the challenges and successfully collected data.
 I was meticulously guided by my supervisors through the data collection phase to the dissertation development phase to final submission of thesis

-The defence was successfully and I was awarded an MSc Degree in Biodiversity Conservation and Protected Area Management.
-At the end of the defence, I was very happy to see that all the time, patience and efforts I put in my studies paid off.
+The defense was successfully and I was awarded an MSc Degree in Biodiversity Conservation and Protected Area Management.
+At the end of the defense, I was very happy to see that all the time, patience and efforts I put in my studies paid off.

 After my training, ERuDeF recruited me as Amphibian Research Coordinator.
 Through this, I have been able to carry out key activities linked to amphibians conservation like the World Amphibian Day during huge sensitisation campaigns were made for amphibians conservation.
 I have equally carried out field studies on amphibians species of Mount Nlonako.

 I will like to say a big thank you to the Helsinki Zoo for funding my research work, my mentor Madam Bedwin Ngwasina and my supervisors.
 My parents, for their moral support; and the Environment and Rural Development Foundation (ERuDeF) for giving me the opportunity to put in practice the skills I acquire during my course work.